JUN 21-26, 2026 (4 spots left)

 You won't be figuring this out alone

 Most of your life, you're the only one who thinks about your work this much.
-The only one who lies awake turning a sentence over.
-The only one who cares whether the thing you're making is true.
+The only one who lies awake turning a sentence over, who cares whether the thing you're making is true.
 Here, everyone does.

 When you put a group of writers around a dinner table after a day of writing.
 The conversation goes somewhere it doesn't usually go.
 You'll get the kind of feedback that actually moves the work forward because everyone's paying attention.